AdobeDocs/campaign.pt-BR/help/v8/send/delivery-analysis.md

 source-git-commit: c248dd899ea704e43873652545c6b945c2915b57
 workflow-type: tm+mt
 source-wordcount: '690'
-ht-degree: 62%
+ht-degree: 59%

 ---

 # Análise de entrega {#analyze-delivery}

 A análise é a etapa de preparação do delivery.
 Ele pode ser iniciado assim que o público-alvo for definido e o conteúdo da mensagem estiver pronto e testado.
 Durante a análise de delivery, a população do target é calculada e o conteúdo do delivery é preparado.
-Uma vez concluído, o delivery estará pronto para ser enviado.
+Uma vez concluído, a entrega estará pronta para ser enviada.

 ## Iniciar a análise {#start-the-analysis}